A new platform for documentation and tutorials is launching soon.

 Configuring a new VCS provider requires permission to manage VCS settings for the organization.
 (More about permissions.)

-Note that Bitbucket Server requires both OAuth authentication and an SSH key, both of which are covered in the instructions below.
+Note that Bitbucket Server requires both OAuth authentication and an SSH key, both of which are covered in the instructions.

 Version note: Terraform Cloud supports Bitbucket Server and Bitbucket Data Center versions 5.4.0 and above.